Chanwanit-Nuchyoo/CENOTE/README.md

 There are two types of systems in CE NOTE.

-1. Visitors - Note visitors can view the notes in a free and premium format.But with Premium, visitors have to pay in order to view every page.
+1. Visitors - The notes are available in both a free and a paid version for visitors to peruse.
+Premium, on the other hand, requires visitors to pay to see all pages.
-2. Creator- Note Creator can create free and premium notes, The creator will be paid to the credit card that is tied to the website.
+2. Creator- Note Creator may create both free and premium notes, and money will be sent to the creator's credit card linked to the website.